Your dogs are bundles of energy who keep the house lively and warm. However, they also require adequate sleep after running and playing around.

 You need to rinse the bed at least twice.
 This will remove all the dirty water and soap.

 Make sure there is no moisture left behind.
 That will make it damp and smelly.
-It might even lead to the growth of mold.
+It might even lead to the growth of mould.

-Washing your dog’s bed once a week can keep it clean and hygienic.
+Washing your dog’s bed once a week can keep it clean and free of fleas and dander.

-If your dog goes out for walks, mud and dirt might accumulate on their bed.
-Apart from washing, you can use a vacuum to remove the fur and dust.
+If your dog goes out for walks, mud, dirt or feces might accumulate on their bed.
+Apart from washing, you can use a vacuum to remove the fur and dust from the entire bed.
 It can save you from having to frequently wash the bed.

 It might not always be possible to wash your pet’s bedding.
 In such cases keeping it clean might be the better option.
 Here are some tips to keep it clean and hygienic: